 She didn’t answer.
 She only turned from the desk and moved closer to one of the bookshelves on the far wall.
 Emma watched as she walked over to it, wondering what it was that had captured her attention.
-Her mother now stood in front of a tall wooden shelf that must have been eight feet tall.
+She now stood in front of a tall wooden shelf that must have been eight feet tall.
 She looked up to it as if contemplating its contents.

 “Mom, what is that?
 What was so important that you had to get up on that stool?
 You shouldn’t be climbing up there; you could have fallen.”

-Her mother looked to the folder and back to Emma.
-“Falling is the least of my worries, Em.”
+Her mother looked to the satchel and back to Emma.

 “Your father put this up there for you.”

 “For me.
 Why did Dad put it up there for me?”

 Her mother mustered a smile.
 “I guess you’ll have to open it and find out.”

 “What’s all there, Mom?”

 “His memories.”
 She shrugged.
 “Our memories really, our life and, well, all of him; we worked on it for years.”
 She seemed to gasp for air as tears now flowed freely.
 Emma stood up wanting to comfort her, but her mother raised her hand again, stopping her.

 It was the size of a large coffee-table book and was made of a heavy reddish-brown paper.
 It reminded her of something she had seen in a scrapbooking class one of her girlfriends had taken her to.
 Around the edge, there was a small band of gold inlay that served as a border for the front cover.
-Near the binding, large brass fasteners were inserted, holding the book and its contents together.
+Near the binding, large brass fasteners were inserted, holding the book and its overflowing contents together.
 In the middle of the cover was a small box with a title written on it in perfect, large, scrolling letters.
 She read it aloud.

-She bit her lip and placed the second book aside with the other as she looked to the final one.
+She bit her lip and placed the second one aside with the other as she looked to the final one.
 This book was different from the other two.
 It looked more like something you would get from a bookstore.
 On the front of it were hundreds of small photos.
 Each picture was of young military men in what Emma assumed were World War II uniforms.
 She read the title on the book, The Lost Stories of World War II.

 She took a deep breath, settling her heart, and shifted around in the chair.
 She then reached over grabbing the first book and squared it up in front of her.
 She opened its large front cover and inside she found the pages yellowed with age.
-The edges seemed tattered from what appeared to be years of use and exposure to the sun.
-In the middle of the first page, she could see the edge of a picture covered by an envelope with her name on it.
+The edges seemed tattered from what appeared to be years of use and exposure to the sun, and in the middle of the first page, she could see the edge of a picture covered by an envelope with her name on it.
 Even though her mother had told her the books were left for her, she was a bit surprised to find her name written there.
-She picked it up and, as she did, she looked to the picture beneath it.
+She picked the envelope up and, as she did, she looked to the picture beneath it.